-When accounting for Capital Assets, the municipality should follow the various standards of GRAP relating to the capital assets.
+When accounting for Capital Assets, the municipality should follow the relevant standards of GRAP relating to the capital assets.
 An item is recognised in the statement of financial position as a Capital Asset if it satisfies the definition and the criteria for recognition of assets.
 The first step in the recognition process is to establish whether the item meets the definition of an asset.
 Secondly, the nature of the asset should be determined, and thereafter the recognition criterion is applied.
 Capital Assets are classified into the following categories for financial reporting purposes:

-- 1. Property.
-Plant and Equipment (GRAP 17) - Land (land not held as investment) - Infrastructure Assets (immovable assets that are used to provide basic services) - Community Assets (resources contributing to the general well-being of the community) - Housing Assets (rental stock or housing stock not held for capital gain) - · Other Assets (ordinary operational resources) - 2.
-Investment Property (GRAP 16) - Investment Assets (resources held for capital or operational gain) - 3.
-Intangible Assets (GRAP 102) - Intangible Assets (assets without physical substance held for ordinary operational resources) - 4.
-Biological Assets (GRAP 101) - Biological Assets (livestock and plants held)
+- 1. Property, Plant and Equipment (GRAP 17) - Land (land not held as investment property) - Infrastructure Assets (immovable assets that are used to provide basic services) - Community Assets (resources contributing to the general well-being of the community) - Owner Occupied Housing Assets (occupied by employees which are required as part of their employment to be located in a specific area) - Movable Assets (non-fixed operational resources) - · Other Assets (ordinary operational resources, mainly buildings) - 2.
+Investment Property (GRAP 16) - 3.
+Intangible Assets (GRAP 102) - A. Biological Assets Living and non-living resources (GRAP 27 (to be replaced by GRAP 110)) (Agriculture in terms of GRAP 27 is not applicable to Swartland Municipality) - 5.
+Heritage Assets (GRAP 103)

-When accounting for Current Assets (that is of capital nature), the municipality should follow the various standards of GRAP relating to these assets.
+When accounting for Current Assets (that is of capital nature), the municipality should follow the relevant standards of GRAP relating to these assets.
 Current Assets (with a capital nature) are classified into the following categories for financial reporting purposes: